Preparing Your Child for School: Communication Skills That Matter

 Home and School Communication Skills: Bridging the Gap

 Here is where our teamwork can truly excel.
-We collaborate with children, parents/carers, teaching and school staff to develop common communication expectations and approaches.
+We collaborate with children, parents/carers, and teaching and school staff to develop common communication expectations and approaches.
 We support the bridge between home and school so that children are confident in expressing themselves in both places.

 We consult with classroom teachers to support children who have communication needs whilst also working closely with families to develop language-enriched home environments.
-One powerful stand we teach parents is to follow a child’s lead in order to have fun, positive language experiences at home.
+One powerful stance we teach parents is to follow a child’s lead in order to have fun, positive language experiences at home.

 The Technology Factor: Telehealth and Modern Communication